adarnimrod/openbsd-bootstrap/README.rst

 Testing
 -------

-Testing requires Virtualbox, Vagrant and Python 2.7.
-Install the Python dependencies, dependent roles and roles required for testing:
+Testing requires Python 2.7 and either Docker or Vagrant and Virtualbox.
+Install the Python dependencies, dependent roles and roles required for
+testing:

 .. code:: shell